hmyuuu/codeforces/README.md

 # Codeforces Solutions

-A repository storing solutions to competitive programming problems on Codeforces.
+A repository storing my solutions to competitive programming problems on Codeforces.

 ## Usage